RT-Thread-Studio/sdk-bsp-stm32h750-realthread-artpi/README.md

 ART-Pi is a DIY open source hardware with extended functions specially designed for embedded software engineers and open source makers after half a year of careful preparation by the RT-Thread team.

-If you'd like to learn more about **ART-Pi** latest open source extension hardware and technology share articles, Please visit the [ART-Pi-Homepage](http://art-pi.gitee.io/website/).

 <img src="documents/figures/board_large.png" alt="image-20201009181905422" style="zoom:50%;" />

 ## Directory Structure